Carisoprodol/aspirin/codeine (By mouth)

 Aspirin (AS-pir-in), Carisoprodol (kar-eye-soe-PROE-dol), Codeine (KOE-deen)

-Treats muscle pain and stiffness.
-This medicine is a combination of muscle relaxant, a nonsteroidal anti-inflammatory drug (NSAID) and a narcotic pain reliever.
+Relieves muscle pain and stiffness.
+This medicine contains a muscle relaxer, a nonsteroidal anti-inflammatory drug (NSAID), and a narcotic pain reliever.

 Soma Compound w/CodeineThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction (including asthma) to carisoprodol, meprobamate, codeine, aspirin, or nonsteroidal antiinflammatory drugs (NSAIDs) such as Motrin®, Advil®, Nuprin®, or Tolectin®.
-You should not use this medicine if you are pregnant or breastfeeding, or if you have a history of bleeding disorders, porphyria (an enzyme problem), stomach or bowel problems (such as blockage, perforation) caused by aspirin, porphyria, or a history of asthma with nasal polyps and rhinitis.
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to carisoprodol, codeine, aspirin, or meprobamate.
+Do not use this medicine if you are pregnant or breastfeeding, or if you have had stomach or bowel problems (such as blockage, perforation) caused by aspirin, porphyria, or a history of asthma with nasal polyps and rhinitis.
 This medicine is not meant for use in children.
 Serious breathing problems and deaths have occurred when children have been given medicine that contains codeine.

 How to Use This Medicine: